Professor Sundhya Pahuja

 Languages spoken: English, French, Hindi, Italian

 Sundhya’s research focuses on the history, theory and practice of international law in historical context.
 She has a particular interest in international law and the relationship between global North and South countries.
-Sundhya teaches and supervises PhD students in the areas of international law, legal theory, political economy, international law and development, human rights, development and migration, international law, visual culture and theories of globalisation, environmental rights, transitional justice and international migration law.
-She writes and speaks regularly on questions of research supervision, mentoring and methods, and in 2020, was awarded the University of Melbourne’s Award for Outstanding Graduate Researcher Supervision.
+Sundhya teaches and supervises in the areas of international law, legal theory, political economy, international law and development, human rights, development and migration, international law, visual culture and theories of globalisation, environmental rights, transitional justice trade and investment and international migration law.
+She speaks and writes regularly on questions of research supervision, mentoring and methods, and in 2020, was awarded the University of Melbourne’s Award for Outstanding Graduate Researcher Supervision.

-Her current projects also include a book with Gerry Simpson (LSE) and Matthew Craven (SOAS) on International Law and the Cold War (funded by the ARC), and an interdisciplinary research project on The Populist Challenge to International Law, in collaboration with Richard Joyce and Andrew Benjamin (Monash), Rose Parfitt (Kent) and James Martel (San Francisco State University) funded by the ARC in 2020.
-Along with Ruth Buchanan, Luis Eslava and Caitlin Murphy, and over 40 scholars, established and emerging, from the Global South and North, she has recently produced The Oxford Handbook of International Law and Development, available in 2023.
+Her current projects also include a book with Gerry Simpson (LSE) and Matthew Craven (SOAS) on International Law and the Cold War (funded by the ARC), and an interdisciplinary research project on The Populist Challenge to International Law, in collaboration with Richard Joyce, Andrew Benjamin (Monash), Kojo Koram (Birkbeck) and James Martel (San Francisco State University) (also funded by the ARC).
+Along with Ruth Buchanan, Luis Eslava and Caitlin Murphy, and over 40 scholars, established and emerging, from the Global South and North, she has recently edited The Oxford Handbook of International Law and Development.

 For several years, Sundhya chaired the Committee of Management at the Darebin Community Legal Centre in Melbourne.
-Before entering academia, Sundhya practiced as a commercial lawyer, and worked as a research associate in international law and human rights at the European University Institute (EUI) in Florence.
+Before entering academia, Sundhya practised as a commercial lawyer and worked as a research associate in international law and human rights at the European University Institute (EUI) in Florence.

 Research Centres